 We recently revised the book, Growing a Passionate Heart, that we use in support groups.
 As a part of our revisions we added a chapter about marriage.
 One of the resources I used was, When Two Become One, by Christopher and Rachel McCluskey.
 What I found in their book stirred in me a godly passion for marriage and for sexual integrity that I haven't felt before.
 The last few weeks I've contemplated other topics for writing, but this topic burns in my soul and won't go away.

 I love the McCluskey's book for several reasons.
 First, it answered questions I asked long ago that never got answered, especially about sexuality.
-Second, they talk about Scripture, keeping it in its context, which gave new meanings to familiar Bible verse.
+Second, they talk about Scripture, keeping it in its context, which gave new meanings to familiar Bible verses.
 I love when the familiar becomes so exciting that I can't get my mind off of it.
 Third, we live in a highly sexualized culture and I have seen and heard stories that deeply concern me and I know in my heart of hearts that just telling someone to stop or to just say, "No!" isn't enough to motivate them to do so.
-I also know loving God means obeying Him wasn't enough instructions to make a difference in the struggles of those deeply longing for love and acceptance.
+I also know loving God means obeying Him.
+Telling people that wasn't enough to make a difference in the struggles of those who deeply long for love and acceptance.

 To explain what I mean requires I return to the beginning and the beginning is God and God created!
 He created man and woman in His own image and they were unashamedly naked.
 They communed in that state with the Creator and with each other.
-Imagine that--naked, free, unashamed, and oh so happy--indicating a tight connection with human sexuality and Biblical spirituality!
+Imagine being naked, free, unashamed, and oh so happy, That indicates a tight connection with human sexuality and Biblical spirituality!

-Then Wham!
+Then WHAM!
 Satan entered the garden, tempting them with the fruit of knowledge of good and evil.
 It wasn't the fruit that tripped them up, it was the promise that they would become like the Creator.
 But wait!
 Weren't they created in His image?
-That tells us something significant about Eve and probably us.
+That tells us something significant about Eve and it tells us something about ourselves.
 When Eve listened to the beguiling voice of the tempter, she forgot something essential; she forgot she was a woman delicately created in the image of her Creator!
-So she bit and shared a bite with the ever so silent Adam, violating the one boundary the Creator had given them.
+So she bit and then she shared a bite with the ever so silent Adam, violating the one boundary the Creator had given them.
 Suddenly, filled with shame, they covered themselves in an inadequate attempt to hide the guilt and the shame they were experiencing.
-As the Creator approached, they hid from Him.
-He confronted with a question intended to invite repentance and all they gave Him was blaming.
+As the Creator approached, they hid.
+He confronted with a question intended to invite repentance and they cast blame instead.
 Eve blamed the Serpent, Adam blamed Eve and then to top it off he even blamed the Creator.

 Their choice changed everything.
 It killed them spiritually, leading to their physical death.
-It killed the trust and the intimacy they had with the Creator and with each other.
-It separated their sexuality from their spirituality as shown by their core of shame that exposed and caused them to cover their nakedness.
+It killed the trust and the intimacy they had with their Creator and with each other.
+It separated their sexuality from their spirituality as shown by their core of shame that exposed their sin and caused them to cover their nakedness.
 Shame, that horrible emotion that exposes the fear of truly being seen.
 That emotion that exposes our fear of being really known.
-Shame that causes us to hide and protect ourselves.
-Yet, amazingly the Creator reached out and He clothed them in animal skins, showing that He Himself provided a sacrifice sufficient to cover their guilt.
+Shame that causes us to hide and become protective of ourselves.
+Yet, amazingly the Creator reached out and He clothed them in animal skins, showing that He Himself would provide a sacrifice sufficient to cover their guilt.

-Now fast forward past a bunch of sad stories of jealousy, murder, and worldwide sin and violence that lead to a judgment through a catastrophic flood and we find a barren couple, old in age, living in the middle of a culture seeped in pagan worship whose gods were fertility gods.
+Now, fast forward past a bunch of sad stories of jealousy, murder, and worldwide sin and violence that lead to a judgment through a catastrophic flood and we find a barren couple, old in age, living in a culture seeped in pagan worship whose gods were fertility gods.
 The sacrifices given to appease the gods were virgin daughters who were sexually taken by temple priests and babies who were burned as offerings.
-Sexuality was no longer used in its intended spiritual context and it was no longer marked with love or integrity.
+Sexuality that was no longer used in its intended spiritual context was no longer marked with love or integrity.

 But the Creator, full of grace, called out the older barren couple, telling them to separate themselves from the culture and go to a new land.
 In return He would give them a child of their own.
 The Creator sealed His covenant with them by having the man shed his own blood by cutting away his foreskin, forever marking himself with a constant reminder of the Creator's and his covenant.
 They obeyed and with a few lapses in trust and an attempts to help God fulfill his promise of a child the Creator graciously reaffirmed He covenant.
 In the midst of their doubt and their unbelief, at just the right time, He gave the elderly couple a child of their own and they named the child Laughter!
 Through the covenant with the man, the Creator revealed Himself as the true God of life and of fertility.
 Through the covenant, He seeks to heal the fracture between human sexuality and Biblical spirituality.